 3. Using the Card - As soon as received, each Card must be signed (in the space provided on the back) by the person whose name appears on the front of the Card.
 That signature must be in the same form as appears on the front of the Card.
 To make a purchase or cash advance there are several alternative procedures to be followed.
 One is for you to present the Card to a participating Visa-plan merchant or financial institution, or to us, and sign the sales draft or cash advance which will be imprinted with your Card.
 Another is to complete the transaction by using your Personal Identification Number (PIN) in conjunction with the Card, in accordance with the instructions given to you by an Automated Teller Machine (ATM), or other type of electronic terminal that provides access to the Visa system, by a participating Visa-plan merchant, by us, or another financial institution.
 Cash advances can also be made by telephone or mail request.
 Please note that we are not responsible if a particular Visa-plan merchant or financial institution refuses to honor your Card.
 You will receive a copy of the draft which you should retain to verify your monthly statement.
 You agree not to make or permit to be made any illegal transactions on your Account through the use of a Card, a check or in any other manner.
 We may deny authorization for any Internet gambling transaction.

 4. Finance Charges - In order to avoid a FINANCE CHARGE on purchases made since your last statement date, you must pay the "Total New Balance" shown on your most recent monthly statement on or before the "Payment Due Date" shown on that statement (which will not be less than 25 days from the "Statement Date").
 Otherwise the finance charge on purchases is calculated on the next statement period on previously billed but unpaid purchases and on new purchases from the date they are posted to your account.
 Balance transfers and cash advances are always subject to a finance charge from the date they are posted to your account.
 The FINANCE CHARGE (interest) on purchases and cash advances is calculated at the Daily Periodic Rate.
 The ANNUAL PERCENTAGE RATE (APR) on purchases, balance transfers and cash advances is between 8.9% (0.02438% Daily Periodic Rate) and 17.9% (0.04904% Daily Periodic Rate); the APR you receive is determined based on your creditworthiness, and we have notified you of your APR in the Visa Account-Opening Credit Disclosures.
+Balance transfers receive 0% APR for the first six (6) months from the date the Visa Credit Card account was opened.
+Introductory balance transfer APR applies only to balance transfers from another financial institution's credit card.
+After six (6) months, rate will revert to your standard rate (between 8.9% and 17.9%).
 Separate finance charges for purchases, balance transfers and cash advances are determined by multiplying the Daily Periodic Rate by the separate average daily balances for purchases, balance transfers and cash advances by the number of days in the statement period.
 Each average daily balance is determined by taking the beginning balance (of purchases, balance transfers or cash advances) in your account each day, adding any new purchases, balance transfers or cash advances (whichever is applicable) and subtracting any payments or credits.
 The results are the daily balances.
 All the daily balances for the statement period are added and the total is divided by the number of days in the statement period to arrive at the average daily balances for the period.

 5. Monthly Payment - Each month you must pay at least the minimum payment shown on your statement by the statement due date.
 You may, of course, pay more frequently, pay more than the minimum payment, or pay the Total New Balance in full.
 If you make extra payments or larger payments, you are still required to make at least the minimum payment each month your account has a balance.
 The minimum payment is 2% of your Total New Balance but not less than $15.00, plus the amount of any prior minimum payments that you have not paid.
 In addition, at any time your Total New Balance exceeds your credit limit, you must immediately pay the excess upon demand.
 If your account becomes delinquent 60 days the penalty ANNUAL PERCENTAGE RATE of 17.90% (0.04904% Daily Periodic Rate) will apply.
 Once imposed, the penalty Annual Percentage Rate will apply until you make six consecutive minimum payments when due.
 WARNING MINIMUM PAYMENT: Making only the minimum payment will increase the amount of interest you pay and the time it takes to repay your balance.
 You may call us toll-free at (800) MSU-4-YOU or (800) 678-4968 to receive information about accessing credit counseling and debt management services.